 Years ago, the saying was “Call the Midwife!”
 This message is just as significant now as it was then.
-As a mum, you will get to know your bump and recognise when something doesn’t feel right.
+As an expectant parent, you will get to know your bump and recognise when something doesn’t feel right.
 Here are some symptoms that shouldn’t be ignored and should be reported to your maternity unit straight away and not the next day.

 This list is not exhaustive so please call your midwife if you have any other concerns.

 Do you know how to call your midwife?